Easy + Fun Jellyfish Paper Plate Craft (No Template Needed)

-So when it gets hot outside and you need to bring the kids inside or a shaded area and find something engaging for them to do, this Paper Plate Jellyfish is the ideal activity.
+So when it gets hot outside and you need to bring the kids inside or a shaded area and find something engaging for them to do, this paper plate jellyfish craft is a fun activity your kids need to try.

-It’s easy enough for toddlers to help make and it’s definitely entertaining for kids of all ages to create!
+This easy, adorable jellyfish is easy enough for toddlers to help make and it’s definitely entertaining for older kids to create, too!

 Be sure to serve up our Shark Charcuterie for an ocean-themed day of fun!